There is a familiar cadence to the bursts of Twitter mobbing that have become the defining spasms of cyber-politics these days.

 The title of his piece says it all: “My Honey Trap: Why Doesn’t Anyone Believe in Public-Spirited Concern?”

 And it is, at last, here that the hypocrisies of Dawkins’ belief system become gobsmackingly offensive.
 It is not because anything he says in the article is strictly wrong, it’s that it reveals Richard Dawkins to be a man whose “public concern” is limited to the petty, stopping well short of things that actually matter.
 His myopia blinkers him to the myriad ways in which he takes a sledgehammer to civil society and the dignity of its citizens.

 The example with which he opens the article—his ill fated attempt to get a financial institution to make a minor convenience change to its website—seems representative of those things that animate Richard Dawkins-as-citizen.
 For him, public service means gently easing the lives of the comfortable in small ways.
 Occasionally, this will rise to the level of more noteworthy, practical significance, such as his lament for the family whose child was forced by airport security to go without necessary eczema cream.
 Strictly speaking, these are fine things to be concerned about; I too would like certain frequently-used websites to be updated with certain convenient modifications, and I too applaud those who send kind and informative feedback to institutions to make that happen.

-But Dawkins seems to ennoble this with elegant laurels that are woefully ill suited to the situation at hand and condescension lies murmuring just beneath his porcelain façade of middle-class domesticity.
+But Dawkins seems to ennoble this with elegant laurels that are woefully oversized considering the trivial situations he lists, and smug condescension lies murmuring just beneath it all.
 Consider how he economically describes the exchange between himself and that customer service representative: